Tizil-01/Assembler-and-Simulator/README.md

 <h2>Adding code</h2>

 *Add the assembler code in the Simple-Assembler directory.
 Add the commands to execute the assembler in Simple-Assembler/run.
-*Make sure that both the assembler read from stdin.
+-Make sure that both the assembler read from stdin.
-*Make sure that both the assembler write to stdout.
+-Make sure that both the assembler write to stdout.

 <h2>How to evaluate</h2>